grudus/Timepicker/README.md

 # Grudus Timepicker

-Material design timepicker written in Javascript (without any external dependencies - **no jQuery, no materialize, only one file!**)
+Material design timepicker written in Javascript (without any external dependencies - **no jQuery, no Bootstrap, only one file!**)

 ## How it looks?